 USANDO Heroin and Opioid Task Force (HOTF) in working to improve access to and sharing of data vital to stakeholders in the Northern District of Ohio by developing the Action Plan for creating a blueprint for an integrated IT data-sharing platform.
 This project leverages the existing partnerships of the HOTF, including the ADAMHS Board, Drug Enforcement Administration, FBI, the Ohio High Intensity Drug Trafficking Areas (HIDTA) program, Ohio Department of Job and Family Services, CCPO, CDP, CCMEO, Cuyahoga County Drug Court, the Begun Center, BioEnterprise, Accenture, and members of the treatment and user communities.

-- Mark Singer: An epidemic about moral failure or a public health emergency?
-Akron Beacon Journal, August 2017.
+- Singer, M. (2017, August).
+An epidemic about moral failure or a public health emergency?
+Akron Beacon Journa.

 In the Media